 This unit will let you record with two microphones and to split the audio tracks left and right so you can better separate the volume levels of interviewer’s voice separate from the subject’s voice.

 (Android users can audition the SC6 analog adapter to see if it works with their handset, OS and apps.)

 This two-mic SC6-L adapter for iPhone is a game changer.

 It comes with a digital interface which sounds amazing, and provides the ability to record one microphone in the left channel and the other microphone in the right channel.
 Plus you can monitor with headphones.

-This simulates what a professional video camera does – record two-channel, isolated audio tracks.
+This simulates what a professional video camera does.

 For example You can use the new free DoubleTake app with your iPhone 11 and film two camera shots like this.